-Conversely, the Home Repair Program exceeded its annual goal by 12% but did not meet its 5-year goal during PY 2019.
-Over the past five years, the program has had challenges with contract payment terms and conditions, establishing new guidelines, and five natural disasters, which slowed the program's progress.
-However, the team continued to make strides, as shown in exceeding its annual goal.
+Home Repair exceeded its annual goal by 12% but did not meet its 5-year goal during PY 2019.
+The team continued to make strides, as shown in exceeding its annual goal.
 Staff worked to align home repair activities from several different funding sources, including disaster recovery, CDBG and Tax Increment Reinvestment Zone (TIRZ).
 The Home Repair Program has increased its staff capacity, which has helped to create a steady pipeline for construction and has worked to streamline is processes and procedures.

-During the consolidated planning period, the Houston Health Department's program for remediating homes with lead hazards fell short of its 5-year goals by 40% and had no completed repairs in PY 2019.
+The goal indicator of remediating homes with lead hazards was not met during PY 2019.
 Since the demonstration year was completed during PY 2018, the program had to re-procure contracts and experienced delays during the procurement process.
-The program is working to complete the procurement process, and HCDD is expected to execute the Letter of Agreement with the Houston Health Department in PY 2020 to achieve the stated goals in the next program year.
+The program is working to complete the procurement process and HCDD is expected to execute the Letter of Agreement with the Houston Health Department in PY 2020 to achieve the stated goals in the next program year.